 - 1 tsp vanilla extract

-- Combine all ingredients on the stove top and heat on a medium heat, constantly stirring.
+- Combine all ingredients (butter, heavy cream and sugar) on the stove top and heat on a medium heat, constantly stirring.

 - Preheat oven to 350F/ 180C.

 - Make Flan

 - Place milk and sugar in a saucepan and warm – do not let the milk boil-- over low heat, stirring, until sugar dissolves.

 - In a bowl beat eggs and vanilla for 2 minutes, pour into hot milk and stir.
 Strain the mixture and divide it into the coated ramekins/ molds and place them in a baking dish.

 - Fill half of it with hot water and bake in water bath for about 30 minutes or until a knife inserted in center of the custard comes out clean.

 - Allow to cool, then refrigerate at least 4 hours before serving.

 Amount Per Serving: Calories: 417Total Fat: 23gSaturated Fat: 13gTrans Fat: 1gUnsaturated Fat: 8gCholesterol: 197mgSodium: 213mgCarbohydrates: 44gFiber: 0gSugar: 38gProtein: 10g